 4. Weekly / monthly seasonality in volatility

 The seasonality is an important factor in Forex trading.
-For example, the volatility can narrow during Monday and expand during other days of the week.
-There is a fundamental difference in how some currency pairs behave during summer, winter, and etc.
+For example, volatility can narrow during Monday and expand during other days of the week.
+There is a fundamental difference in how some currency pairs behave during summer, winter, etc.

 Figure 5: Weekly / monthly seasonality